Climate Change and Cashmere: The Future of a Luxury Fiber

 The effects of climate change are not only being felt on the ground in Central Asia, but also in the very fibers of the cashmere itself.
 The unique softness and warmth of cashmere are a direct result of the harsh, cold winters that the goats endure.
 In response to the cold, the goats grow a fine, downy undercoat, which is then harvested in the spring.
 However, as winters become warmer, the goats produce a lower quality fleece with fewer of the prized, ultra-fine fibers.
 This decline in quality has a direct impact on the value of the raw cashmere, further eroding the income of the herders.

-SELVANE Crease-Front Wide-Leg Trousers - Bottoms | detail view | Cashmere | Handcrafted Luxury
+SELVANE Crease-Front Wide-Leg Trousers - Bottoms | detail view | Cashmere | Handcrafted considered

-SELVANE — SELVANE Crease-Front Wide-Leg Trousers - Bottoms | detail view | Cashmere | Handcrafted Luxury
+SELVANE — SELVANE Crease-Front Wide-Leg Trousers - Bottoms | detail view | Cashmere | Handcrafted considered

 The changing climate also affects the overall health of the goats, which in turn impacts the quality of their fleece.
 The degradation of pastureland and the lack of natural forage can lead to malnutrition and other health problems, resulting in a coarser, less desirable fiber.
-For a luxury material that is defined by its exceptional softness and fineness, this decline in quality poses a significant threat to the integrity of the cashmere industry.
+For a considered material that is defined by its exceptional softness and fineness, this decline in quality poses a significant threat to the integrity of the cashmere industry.
 To learn more about the different types of materials used in our collections, please visit our materials page.

 Key Takeaways